Skip to main content

 Abstract

 Kelsey Randall is an American fashion designer and graduate of the Parsons School of Design, based in New York City.
-The collection encompases both student work from Randall's time at Parsons and professional work, with particular emphasis on the establishment and early years of her clothing line.
+The collection encompasses both student work from Randall's time at Parsons and professional work, with particular emphasis on the establishment and early years of her clothing line.
 It includes photographs, lookbooks, sketchbooks, research for collections, and paper patterns.

 Dates: circa 2001-2022; 2024; Majority of material found within circa 2007-2009